-If you’re planning a trip to Las Vegas and trying to decide between staying at The Cosmopolitan or the ARIA Resort & Casino, it’s important to know the differences between these two properties in order to choose the best hotel for your stay.
+Suppose you’re planning a trip to Las Vegas and trying to decide between staying at The Cosmopolitan or the ARIA Resort & Casino.
+In that case, it’s important to know the differences between these two properties in order to choose the best hotel for your stay.
 So, how does a trendy hotel like The Cosmopolitan compare to the high-end luxury of the ARIA Resort & Casino on the Las Vegas Strip?

 The Cosmopolitan and the ARIA Resort & Casino are both 5-star hotels located in the heart of The Strip in Las Vegas.
 The Cosmopolitan aims for a feeling of private urban residence with luxury features, while ARIA prides itself on being technologically advanced with very modern architecture and amenities.